 Emotional stress: Stress can trigger certain hormones that produce sperm and can result in impotence.

-Lifestyle generated disorders: Obesity, Diabetes, Hypertension can cause hormonal and other metabolic changes that reduce male fertility.
+Lifestyle generated disorders: Obesity, Diabetes, Hypertension can cause hormonal and other metabolic also changes that reduce male fertility.

 Electromagnetic radiation: Excessive use of a laptop, computer, cell phone, x-rays, etc. can cause infertility by damaging the male sperm cells.